 No more than three credits of HDFS 92000 or higher (transfer credits) may be applied towards the 15 elective credits.
 Transfer credits are any credits received from a non-University of Connecticut source

-The minor is administered by the Department of Human Development and Family Studies.
+The minor is administered by the Department of Human Development and Family Sciences.

 2018-264 HIST 3540E/W Revise Course (G) (S)